ShaomingB/reimagined-doodle/proposal.md

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.
+ItemNode: Will include serial number as key and other values such as inventory, price, and source company.
+InventoryDB: Will implement a hash table that looks up items based on serial numbers.

 Name each interface or class and briefly describe its function or purpose.